- Singer Nomcebo Zikode has been shown some major love by Mzansi social media users

 "One of the most listened-to voice on the airwaves.
 I hope she is working on a full album of her own."

-In similar news, Briefly.co.za reported that Master KG's hit track Jerusalema is fast becoming a global sensation.
+In similar news, Briefly.co.za reported that Master KG's hit track Jerusalema.
 The artist posted another video of healthcare workers in France enjoying the song while also doing the dance that goes with the song.

 The video posted at 10am on Friday on the Twitter account of Master KG has 25 000 views and 4 000 likes.